Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 ### Bruteforce Tool
 >*From the logs one can conclude that a brute force has taken place.
 What tool has been used to perform this attack? (all lowercase)*

 To find out what type of tool was used to perform the brute force attack the phrase `password` was searched in Elastic.
 This resulted in several entries where the phrase `Incorrect username or password` was present.
-Expanding one of these entries and looking at the `user-agent.original` field shows that a tool called `wpscan` is used, which is a WordPress brute-forcing tool.
+Expanding one of these entries and looking at the `user-agent.original` field shows the user agent used to access the webserver.
+The value present within this field is `WPScan v3.8.20` and a link to [WPScan](https://wpscan.com/wordpress-security-scanner), which is a security scanner for WordPress which has brute-forcing capabilities.

 ![B1](https://user-images.githubusercontent.com/59768512/151540034-fc6fc174-c4ee-4a93-9d71-f642c7939536.PNG)
 >**Flag`IKT449{wpscan}`**